Paul Bernardo: Kristen French

 After French failed to arrive home, her parents became convinced that she met with foul play and notified police.
-Within twenty-four hours the Niagara Regional Police Service (NRP) assembled a team, searched French's after-school route and found several witnesses who had seen the abduction from different locations.
+Within twenty-four hours the Niagara Regional Police Service (NRP) assembled a search team, scoured the area around French's after-school route and found several witnesses who had seen the abduction from different locations.
 French's shoe, recovered from the parking lot, underscored the seriousness of the abduction.

-Over the Easter weekend, Bernardo and Homolka videotaped themselves torturing, raping and sodomizing French, forcing her to drink large amounts of alcohol and submit to Bernardo.
+Over the Easter weekend, Bernardo and Karla videotaped themselves torturing, raping and sodomizing French, forcing her to drink large amounts of alcohol and submit to Bernardo.
 At his trial, Crown prosecutor Ray Houlahan said that Bernardo always intended to kill French because she was never blindfolded and could identify her captors.
-The following day, Bernardo and Homolka murdered French before going to the Homolkas' for Easter dinner.
-Homolka testified at her trial that Bernardo strangled French for seven minutes while she watched.
-Bernardo claimed that Homolka beat French with a rubber mallet because she tried to escape, and French was strangled with a noose around her neck which was secured to a hope chest; Homolka then went to fix her hair.
+The following day, Bernardo and Karla murdered French before visiting Karla's family for Easter dinner.
+Karla testified at her trial that Bernardo strangled French for seven minutes while she watched.
+Bernardo claimed that Karla beat French with a rubber mallet because she tried to escape, and French was strangled with a noose around her neck which was secured to a hope chest; Karla then went to fix her hair.

 French's nude body was found on April 30, 1992, in a ditch in Burlington, about forty-five minutes from St. Catharines and a short distance from the cemetery where Mahaffy is buried.
-She had been washed and her hair was cut off.
-Although it was thought that the hair was removed as a trophy, Homolka testified that it was cut to impede identification.
+She had been washed and her hair cut off.
+Although it was thought that the hair was removed and kept as a trophy, Karla testified that it was cut to impede identification.

 Additional victims

-In addition to the three confirmed murders ascribed to Bernardo and Homolka, suspicions remain about other possible victims or intended victims:
+In addition to the three confirmed murders ascribed to Bernardo and Karla, suspicions remain about other possible victims or intended victims: